JasmineThai-hub/racket-parser/README.md

 - Parsing is done with extensive logging for debugging purposes.
 - The parser expects programs to terminate with "$$" as an end symbol.

+---
+This README.md was generated using ChatGPT and providing the parser.rkt, test_main.rkt, and main.rkt files